-- "DO-IT-YOURSELF" model supporting almost any kind of replication (push model, pull model), Dynamic Ownership (the site designated as the primary can change over time), and Shared Ownership (update anywhere, asynchronously). - One of the earliest implementations: Snapshot.
+- "DO-IT-YOURSELF" model supporting almost any kind of replication (push model, pull repication (push model, puin model), Dynamic Ownership (the site designated as the primary can change over time), and Shared Ownership (update anywhere, asynchronously). - One of the earliest implementations: Snapshot.
 This was a copy of the database.
-Refreshing was done by getting a new copy. - Symmetric replication: changes are forwarded at time intervals (push) or on demand (pull). - Asynchronous replication is the default but synchronous is also possible. - Primary copy (static / dynamic) or update everywhere.
+Refreshing was done by getting a new copy. - Symmetric replication: changes are forwarded at time intervals (push) or on demand (pull). - Äsynchronous replication is the default but synchronous is also possible. - Primary copy (static / dynamic) or update everywhere.
+Boustavo Alonso, Systems Group, D-INFK ETH Zürich. - ©Gustavo

-- Readable Snapshots: A copy of the database.
+Readable Snapshots: A copy of the database.
 Refresh is performed by examining the log records of all operations performed, determining the changes and applying them to the snapshot.
-The snapshot cannot be modified but they are periodically refreshed (complete/fast refreshes) - Writable Snapshots: fastrefreshable table snapshots but the copy can be updated (if changes are sent to the master copy, it becomes a form of asynchronous - update everywhere replication).
+The snapshot cannot be modified but they are periodically refresheed (complete/fast refreshes) Weithole Snapshots: foct Writable Snapshots: fast-refreshable table snapshots but the copy can be updated (if changes are sent to the master copy, it becomes a form of asynchronous - update everywhere replication).